ekstrand/ESP8266wifi/README.md

 # ESP8266
 A simple ESP8266 Arduino library with built in re-connect functionality.

+## Install
+* Download the library as a zip from https://github.com/ekstrand/ESP8266wifi/archive/master.zip
+* Unzip and place in you <arduino_home>/libraries/ directory as ESP8266wifi
+* Restart the arduino IDE
+* In your sketch do a `#include <ESP8266wifi.h>`

 ## Constructor

 **ESP8266wifi(Stream serialIn, Stream serialOut, byte resetPin, boolean echo)**